[Skip to Content]

 After 30 years running this place I stumbled on to the most incredible bed preparation EVER!!!

 My brother-in-law wanted to till the best stuff into his 1000 sq ft vegetable garden.
 I sold him some stuff and it worked great.
 The next year he came back for more.
 I had no idea what I had sold him, but I was able to look up his old bill.
+(Yes, I charge my in-laws.)
 After doing this for five straight years, and his having incredible crops every year, I started mixing it up and selling small quantities!
 We call it Olive's Mix.
 It's a mixture of Humate, Gypsum, Molasses, Ferrous Sulfate, and Hou-Actinite.
-It's about $150 for 1000 sq ft or $1 per pound if we mix it up for you.
+It's about $200 for 1000 sq ft or $1.50 per pound if we mix it up for you.
 (25lb covers 100 sq ft).
 The Humate, Molasses and Hou-Actinite in these quanities give super bio-stimulation.
 The Gypsum softens the soil, and the ferrous sulfate acidifies and adds iron.
 But the only thing you need to know is that it works incredibly great!
 And I mean the dictionary defintion of incredible: "too extraordiary and improbable to be believed"!!!!

 You gotta try it!